nfdi4cat/voc4cat-playground/README.md

   - or why the proposed change may not fit.
 - If you need to fix something update the pull request branch.
 This will trigger the pipeline to run again.

 Finally, when the proposed merge request is accepted, your changes will be integrated in the vocabularies in the folder `vocabularies`.
+The vocabularies are stored in split form using one folder per vocabulary.
+Each concept, collection and concept scheme is stored in a separate file using the ID-part of the IRI as file name.

 **The playground is configured to require one approval before a pull request can be merged.** So the complete contribution workflow including approval can be tested.
 Please create an issue if you would prefer us to change this setting to "no approval".